(As of 31st March, 2022)

 ④ Risks Concerning Social Responsibility

 With so much uncertainty surrounding the future regarding climate change, the impact of carbon taxes and renewable energy prices will depend greatly on political and technological efforts as well.
-For this reason, NRI has heeded the recommendations by the Financial Stability Board’s Task Force on Climate-related Financial Disclosures (TCFD), and is running scenario analyses to identify the business-related risks and opportunities being brought about by climate change.
+For this reason, NRI has heeded the recommendations by the Financial Stability Board’s Task Force on Climate-related Financial Disclosures (TCFD) and is running scenario analyses to identify the business-related risks and opportunities being brought about by climate change.
 The multiple data centers owned by NRI have the highest level of environmental performance in Japan, while also employing environmental management systems based on ISO 14001 standards.
-We have set an environmental target of 36% renewable energy usage for our data centers by FY2030, and 100% renewable energy for NRI as a whole by 2050.
+We met an environmental target of 36% renewable energy usage for our 3 data centers in FY2021, and have set a target of greenhouse gas emissions and100% renewable energy use rate by FY2030.
+To meet this target, we issued a sustainability green bond in March 2021.
 However, if our transition to these target levels of renewable energy falls behind schedule, or if societal demand for action against climate change quickly accelerates and we are late to respond, NRI’s social image could suffer.

-Furthermore, NRI has grown in size to the point of employing over 13,000 people around the world, with an additional 12,500 employees across our partner companies, and we must inevitably deal with human rights-related issues, including in supply chains.
+Furthermore, NRI has grown to the point of employing 16,512 people around the world, with an additional 14,500 employees across our partner companies, and we must inevitably deal with human rights-related issues, including in supply chains.
 The information services industry also has established a belief that personal information handled by companies, including Japan's “My Number” individual ID numbers, should considered “digital rights”.
 This information must therefore be handled with the utmost care, and AI (artificial intelligence) systems development will require that design and operations be conducted with consideration for human rights.

 NRI has developed a Human Rights Report and AI Ethics Guidelines detailing the nature of our activities in this area and our policy going forward, and we are making efforts to reduce any adverse human rights impacts from our practices.
 The social image of NRI could suffer if we are unable to appropriately address these human rights-related issues.